 ML can help predict which of your customers are at risk for leaving in advance, and give you an edge by pre-empting with action.

 Machine Learning can best be understood through four progressive lenses.
+The basics of machine learning are as follows:

 - The Broad: Machine Learning is the process of predicting things, usually based on what they’ve done in the past.